unadlib/mutative/README.md

 | Support IE browser        |       ❌ |  ✅   |

 Mutative has fewer bugs such as accidental draft escapes than Immer, [view details](https://github.com/unadlib/mutative/blob/main/test/immer-non-support.test.ts).

+> Mutative Size: `4.16KB` with minified and gzipped.
+The size of the Immer is `4.67 KB` for the same features.

 ## Installation